agileware/org.civicoop.action-provider/docs/howto_create_an_action_in_an_extension.md

   <?php

-  namespace Civi\ActionProvider\Action\Event;
+  namespace Civi\Myextension\Actions;

   use \Civi\ActionProvider\Action\AbstractAction;
   use \Civi\ActionProvider\Parameter\ParameterBagInterface;
   use \Civi\ActionProvider\Parameter\SpecificationBag;
   use \Civi\ActionProvider\Parameter\Specification;

-  use CRM_ActionProvider_ExtensionUtil as E;
+  use CRM_Myextension_ExtensionUtil as E;

   class UpdateParticipantStatus extends AbstractAction {
   }

 ```

 Above code will create the class, every action has to extend the _AbstractAction_ class.
-As you can see we use namespace and use statements.
+As you can see we use namespace
+and use statements.
 The use statement are required for the next step and are a kind of _include_ or _require_ statement.

 ### Specify the configuration options

 In this step we define the configuration option of the action.
-A configuration option is something which should be set by the
+A configuration option is something which should be set
-site administrator.
+by the site administrator.

 We do this by returning a _specification bag_ in which all configuration fields are specified.